siliconwitch/dotfiles/README.md

 # My Personal Dev Setup

-Customized dev environment that I use on MacOS.
+Customized dev environment that I use on my various machines.
 Follow these instructions if you'd like to set up something similar.

 ## On MacOS

-1. Install git, and the base development tools:
+1. Install git and the base development tools:

     ```sh
     xcode-select --install